Gharqad

 According to several Sunni Islamic hadiths that describe Islamic eschatology, Gharqad (غرقد) is a kind of tree that would protect Jews from Muslims at the end times.

 It is mentioned in these hadiths that Abu Huraira reported that the Islamic prophet Muhammad said:

-The Hour will not be established until you fight with the Jews, and the stone behind which a Jew will be hiding, will say: "O Muslim!
-There is a Jew hiding behind me, so kill him." – But the tree Gharqad will not say, for it is the tree of the Jews.
+The last hour would not come unless the Muslims will fight against the Jews and the Muslims would kill them until the Jews would hide themselves behind a stone or a tree and a stone or a tree would say: Muslim, or the servant of Allah, there is a Jew behind me; come and kill him; but the tree Gharqad would not say, for it is the tree of the Jews.

 It is considered likely that the gharqad tree is of the genus Lycium.